openhab/openhab-addons/addons/binding/org.openhab.binding.jenocean/README.md

 The binding can also be configured via the PaperUI:

-Go to "Configuration" -> Bindings -> click pen symbol next to "JEnOcean Binding" -> enter serial port address -> click "save"
+Go to "Configuration" -> Bindings -> click pen symbol next to "EnOcean Binding" -> enter serial port address -> click "save"

 ## Thing Configuration